Emile666/stc1000_stm8/usermanual/README.md

 ## PID-Control mode

 When the Ts parameter is set to a value > 0, the PID-controller is enabled and the thermostat-control is disabled.
-The PID-controller uses a sophisticated algorithm (a velocity algorithm) where the new output value is based upon the previous output value.
+The PID-controller uses a sophisticated algorithm (a Takahashi Type C velocity algorithm) where the new output value is based upon the previous output value.
 The PID-controller is controlled with the *proportional gain*, *integral time-constant* and the *differential time-constant*.
 They all work closely together.
 For more information on how to select optimum settings for a PID-controller, please refer to http://www.vandelogt.nl/uk_regelen_pid.php